juicymb/mp/README.md

 **<details><summary>2.
 Why not share bypass guide in public?</summary>**
 <p>
 Offcourse due to avoid m00nt0n detection.
-The more people know this method, then the easier to patch it's security holes
+The less people knows is better, so keep this <a href="https://www.patreon.com/checkout/themaphack?rid=26019842">valuable </a> info just for yourself
 </p>
 </details>